Day Trader

 What type of impact would there be if the bids/ask showed an average of all the traders skill level next to it?
 For instance of a frequent trader had an imaginary rank of say 10 and a new trader, 1 with an avg bid rating of 5 at that bid.
 Good?
 Bad?

-Asked by Jason over 10 years ago
+Asked by Jason almost 11 years ago

 how do you lock in profits when using a trailing stop?

-Asked by john almost 8 years ago
+Asked by john about 8 years ago

 how do you lock in profits when using a trailing stop?

-Asked by john almost 8 years ago
+Asked by john about 8 years ago

 Is it considered a day trade if I buy stock in aftermarket and sell it the next day?